Solís Uprising: Context

-The Moderate Decade (Década Moderada, 1844-1854) during the reign of Isabel II of Spain, was a period in which the leading party, the Partido Moderado, developed a version liberal conservatism, "liberal" only in the economic sense and in the rejection of absolute monarchy.
+The Moderate Decade (Década Moderada, 1844-1854), during the reign of Isabel II of Spain, was a period in which the leading party, the Partido Moderado, developed a version of liberal conservatism, "liberal" only in the economic sense and in the rejection of absolute monarchy.
 General Ramón María Narváez was the strong man of the period, which was characterized by the curtailment of liberties and rights, and by administrative centralization.

 Uprising

-On 2 April 1846 the Zamora Regiment stationed in the provincial capital of Lugo rebelled, led by Colonel Miguel Solís y Cuetos.
+On 2 April 1846, the Zamora Regiment stationed in the provincial capital of Lugo rebelled, led by Colonel Miguel Solís y Cuetos.
 Solís declared the dissolution of the Provincial Council and Deputation.
 Having gained the upper hand in Lugo, Solís addressed his troops.
 The final words of his speech make clear the intention of his uprising:

 Galicians: all Spaniards: Long live the free Queen!
 Long live the Constitution!
 Out with the foreigners!
 Down with the Dictator Narváez!
 Down with the system of tribute!

 In the following days, the uprising spread to other Galician cities, uniting the so-called "provincialists".
 On 15 April in Santiago de Compostela the Junta Superior del Reino de Galicia was declared.
-The Reino de Galicia—the Kingdom of Galicia, dating back to the Middle Ages——had been formally abolished thirteen years earlier under the 1833 territorial division of Spain, as were the other Iberian "kingdoms" that had fallen under the domination of the Kingdom of Castile and had been incorporated into a single Spanish Monarchy.
+The Reino de Galicia—the Kingdom of Galicia, dating back to the Middle Ages——had been formally abolished thirteen years earlier under the 1833 territorial division of Spain, as were the other Iberian kingdoms that were reduced to a nominal status, having fallen under the domination of the Crown of Castile and since then been incorporated into a single Spanish Monarchy.

 Solís and his collaborators sought to reclaim the liberties and rights abolished by Narváez and sought a more just treatment for Galicia; the University of Santiago de Compostela reconstituted the Batallón Literario, the student battalion that had last confronted the forces of Napoleonic France in the Peninsular War, viewed in Galicia as throughout Spain as a war of Spanish independence.